A note from arranger/composer Don Chapman:

 I’m in the long process of creating vocal demos and tracks for hymncharts (here’s a full list of what’s been recorded.)
 Here’s why:

-Secondly, when I want to use a hymn that the praise team singers DO know, they usually turn their noses up… as in “yuck, a boring hymn!”
+Also, when I want to use a hymn that the praise team singers DO know, they usually turn their noses up… as in “yuck, a boring hymn!”
 The week we first did Savior, Like a Shepherd Lead Us I got yawns from the singers.
 I pushed it because this is one of my favorite hymncharts arrangements and I knew how cool it could sound with a full band.

 Since I rehearsed my band and vocalists separately, the vocalists didn’t hear the full band treatment until Sunday morning’s pre-service rehearsal.
 Everything came together, they got in the groove and we had a blast with it.
-Another reason I need a vocal demo – the singers need to hear the full version before they can get excited about it!
+Another reason I found I needed a vocal demo – the singers need to hear the full version before they can get excited about it!
 (Plus it gives the band an idea of where to go with the song.)

 I’ll be creating a track and vocal demo for each new hymncharts arrangement.
 The audio will be in the MP3 format.
 Here are a few ideas for implementing them in your ministry: